2. Installing YottaDB

 --dry-run |

-Do everything short of installing YottaDB, including downloading the distribution |
+Do everything short of installing YottaDB, including downloading the distribution. |

 |